Rtichand/TSFInternship/README.md

 LINKEDIN Profile modifications is completed.

 TASK 2:
-supervised machine lerning task:Linear Regression Model used.
+supervised machine lerning task:Linear Regression Model used. supervisedml.xlsv is the dataset i used for this task 2.

 TASK 3:
-Unsupervised Machine Learning task: Logistic Regression Modelused.
+Unsupervised Machine Learning task: Kmeans Algorithm used.iris.csv is the dataset i used for this task3.

-TASK 4:

-TASK 5: